- 1 Planning a trip to Milan with kids?

 - 1.0.13 9.
 Idroscalo Lake

 Planning a trip to Milan with kids?

-Whether you have a weekend or week, there’s plenty to keep the whole family busy.
+Whether you have a weekend or a week, there’s plenty to keep the whole family busy in Milan.
 Before we get into the top ten list, here are a few tips and tricks:

 If you only have a weekend in Milan: visit the Duomo di Milano and Parco Sempione which houses the arch, the castle and the aquarium.
 For more details on these areas, check out my recent trip to Milan with twin toddlers.